 Best Headlight Bulbs For White Light 2019

-Sylvania are an OEM (Original Equipment Manufacturer) supplier to a number of auto makers, so their bulbs have all gone through a strict quality process, and that shows – these bright halogen bulbs are well manufactured, in fact the XtraVision range is designed for durability over light output.
+Sylvania is an OEM (Original Equipment Manufacturer) supplier to a number of automakers.
+Their bulbs have all gone through a strict quality process, and that shows.
+These bright halogen bulbs are well manufactured.
+In fact, the XtraVision range is designed for durability over light output.

-Just a single filament for this fitment, and that’s rated at 55W, so there is no increase in glare, but the whiter light does spread its pattern well – giving exceptional side road lighting.
+Just a single filament for this bulb and it’s rated at 55W.
+So, there is no increase in glare, but the whiter light does spread its pattern well.
+It gives exceptional side road lighting.
 The XtraVision bulbs are the number one headlight bulb for longevity and durability.

-Philips have been in the tech industry for decades, and supply a number of auto makers as standard equipment, but the X-treme headlight bulbs are a class above.
+Philips has been in the tech industry for decades and supplies a number of automakers as standard equipment, but the X-treme headlight bulbs are a class above.

-Made with a high quality UV-Quartz glass, with a high performance coating.
-These really are some of the best headlight bulbs that you can buy – they offer up to 130% more light than a regular bulb, even though they’re still rated at just 55W.
+Made with a high-quality UV-Quartz glass, with a high-performance coating.
+These are some of the best headlight bulbs that you can buy.
+They offer up to 130% more light than a regular bulb, even though they’re still rated at just 55W.

-That 130% improvement can bring an improvement of around 147 feet further length in the beam, which could add as much as two seconds to any reaction time.
-They have an official lifespan of around 450 hours, so if your car uses the regular headlights as DRLs (Daytime Running Lights), then these may not be the ultimate choice, but if you’re doing a lot of night driving, the added performance is worth it.
+That 130% improvement can bring an improvement of around 147 feet further length in the beam.
+That could add as much as two seconds to any reaction time.
+They have an official lifespan of around 450 hours.
+So, if your car uses the regular headlights as DRLs (Daytime Running Lights), then these may not be the ultimate choice.
+But, if you’re doing a lot of night driving, the added performance is worth it.

-These CrystalVision bulbs are all about the looks – giving your auto the look of a full HID kit, but still remaining with the halogen bulbs, they also have a blue ‘cap’ on the bulb to give you that cool blue-effect during the daytime.
+These CrystalVision bulbs are all about the looks.
+They give your car the look of a full HID kit.
+They also have a blue ‘cap’ on the bulb to give you that cool blue-effect during the daytime.

-Philips say that these CrystalVision bulbs are unmatched by anything else that’s fully DOT compliant and road-legal, although there are a number of manufacturers that offer 5000K light, but as with all things, certain conditions can change the specs.
+Philips says that these CrystalVision bulbs are unmatched by anything else that’s fully DOT compliant and road-legal.
+But, there are a number of manufacturers that offer 5000K light.
+As with all things, certain conditions can change the specs.